daleonpz/master_thesis_markdown/source/10_chapter_2.md

 ```

 ## NVIDIA Jetson TX2's GPU Scheduler
+It's common to use several kernels in an application.
+In order to reduce computation time and maximaze GPU utilization, it's desire to run multiple kernels in parallel.
+CUDA uses streams to achieve this goal.
+As mentioned before, a stream is a queue of CUDA operations, memory copy and kernel launch.
+Thus, it  is possible either to launch multiple kernels within one streams or multiple kernels on multiple streams.
+Operations within the same stream are managed in FIFO (First In First Out) fashion, thus, we will also use the term **stream queue** when we talk about FIFO queues within a stream.
+The Jeston TX2's GPU assigns resources to streams using its internal scheduler.

 Predictability is an important characteristic of safety-critical systems.
 It requires both functional and timing correctness.
 However, a detailed information about the Jetson TX2's GPU scheduler behaviour is not publicly available.
 Without such details, it is imposible to analyze timing constrains.